ggingmin/learning-springboot-in-action/README.md

   </a>
 </p>

-> The Simple Spring Boot application has been implemented using Spring Boot, MongoDB, Docker, Docker Compose, and Kubernetes.
+> The Spring Boot MSA application has been implemented using Spring Boot, Docker, Docker Compose.

 ## Usage
 ### Run Containers